 When there are real on-going conflicts of interest that cannot be managed or mitigated by the above four strategies, then the person with the conflict of interest may be required to resolve the conflict of interest by either:

 Relinquishment.
 Relinquishment of the other role or interest that is creating an actual, or perceived conflict of interest.

 - Minutes.
 A record of the declaration of the conflict of interest and how it was managed shall be recorded in the minutes of the Board.

 - Public Representation.
 A person who is publicly representing ACCA in the context of a marketing or promotion activity must act solely as a representative of ACCA in those activities.
 They are to refrain from promoting or advocating for another organization or personal interest during those activities and engagements.

 However, a person with the prior knowledge and permission of the ACCA Executive Committee may publicly represent or promote ACCA while representing or promoting another organization.

 - National Associations.
-Since ACCA Board members are typically representatives of the national Christian counselling associations who are members or associates of ACCA, it shall be the practice of the Executive Committee that when there is a motion under consideration that concerns a particular national association, the representative of that national association may provide information to the ACCA Executive Committee, but shall not participate in the discussion about the motion nor vote on the motion.
-It is at the discretion of the ACCA President whether or not the representative can remain present during that discussion and vote.
+Since ACCA Board members are typically representatives of the national Christian counselling associations who are members or associates of ACCA, it shall be the practice of the Executive Committee that when there is a motion under consideration that concerns a particular national association, the representative of that national association may provide information to the ACCA Executive Committee but shall not participate in the discussion about the motion nor vote on the motion.
+It is at the discretion of the ACCA President whether the representative can remain present during that discussion and vote.